 My Board Game Collection as of 2022

 If you don’t know already, I love board games and game design.
-“Game design,” that the medium of the video, or digital interpretation, is not the whole of games, and is a recent fad with regards to technological acceleration and social control.
+“Game design,” the medium of the video, or digital interpretation, is not the whole of games and is a recent fad about technological acceleration and social control.

 I had to write this list to myself, to know that I did exist in this life, that my material self is a spirit beyond existence.

 The games I have in my library are akin to any collection of books on continental philosophy or academic textbooks.
 I cherish my signed copy of Dune (the board game, not the novel) over another Michael Dummett book on Frege.

 I’ve written quite a bit on board game design.
 I wrote the following articles; "Post-Elegance: Experimental Aesthetics In Tabletop Game Design," "On Design Research and Game Design," "Ludism: The Board Game Religion," "The Pinnacle Ludism List," and "Future Pastimes and Cosmic Encounter."

 Hopefully, this list will inspire you to consume and appreciate what the medium of design and play can bring with friends, family, and lovers.

 If you want to play any of these games with me, reach out, and we can schedule a playtime in person.
 This is a list of board games in my library I currently own and play with my friends, or bring them out for any public board game night.

 My personal board game collection as of 2022: